Mishel067/misha-portfolio/README.md

 - [**GradeBot**](https://github.com/Mishel067/grade-bot)
 - [**chess-analyzer**](https://github.com/Mishel067/chess-analyzer)

 > "I started coding at 12.
 No teachers.
-No curses.
+No courses.
 Just Colab and will."

 ---